 Soon i’ll share more about life in paradise.
 First, in my next post, i’ll lift the veil on one of the last remaining ‘problems’ in my life.
 It’s about money.
 Stay tuned.

-Awesome photo by my love Marco Reeuwijk
+Awesome photo by Marco Reeuwijk

 * Is it your dream to have a happy family and a safe, predictable rhythm in your days?
 Same goes there: surround yourself with people already living your dream.